 - To prevent condensation from building up inside the tent during the night, keep the top vents open or safely hang a candle lantern inside the tent to burn off excess moisture, and/or bring a towel to wipe it off before it freezes.

-- If you’re on a budget and lack a winter-rated sleeping bag, make a flannel liner for it and/or insulate with heat reflectors for the car.
+- If you’re on a budget and lack a winter-rated sleeping bag, make a flannel liner for it and/or insulate with heat reflectors for the car or if sleeping outside isn’t for you, you could always look to services similar to Cairns campervan hire company to have a warm place to sleep and drive in.

 - Keep water bottles upside down during the night, since water freezes from the top down.